nf-core/epitopeprediction/docs/output.md

 ### Supported models

-When running the pipeline using the `--show_supported_models` parameter, the information about supported models for the available predictor tool versions will be written to the results folder as well.
+When running the pipeline using the `--show_supported_models` parameter, the information about supported models for the available predictor tool versions will be written to the results folder.

 **Output directory: `supported_models/`**